artjom-mashanin/ambiguous-blog-api/README.md

 For local development, we will use local postgresql database setup as Docker Container using Docker Compose configuration.
 We will run the database in a docker container, while the our backend api will be running locally on the computer (not in docker)

-We will not have data seeds and we will start with an empty database
+We do not need to have any seed data.

 ## Database